liuhll/silky/README.md

 - Learn the lms framework through [Developer Documentation](http://docs.lms-fk.com/lms/).
 - Use [lms.samples project](http://docs.lms-fk.com/lms/dev-docs/quick-start.html) to familiarize yourself with how to build a microservice application using the lms framework.
--Familiarize yourself with the configuration properties of the lms framework through the [Configuration](http://docs.lms-fk.com/config/) document.
+- Familiarize yourself with the configuration properties of the lms framework through the [Configuration](http://docs.lms-fk.com/config/) document.

 ## Framework Features

 ### Service Engine
 - Responsible for the initialization process of the lms host
-- Service registration and analysis
+- Service registration and resolve
-- Responsible for module analysis and registration
+- Responsible for module resolve and registration

 ### Routing and parameters
-- Routing analysis and maintenance of the distributed application cluster routing table through the registry
+- Routing resolve and maintenance of the distributed application cluster routing table through the registry
 - Generate restful style WebAPI through the gateway to provide http services to the outside
 - Realize the verification of input parameters through characteristics